 To achieve this, we combine theory, stochastic simulations, and experiments.
 In particular, we perform microfluidic experiments that allow the quantification of individual cell properties over space and time.
 We use machine learning algorithms to segment and track each individual cell for days.
 We combine large datasets of individual cell properties with mathematical models and theories (videos).
 This interdisciplinary approach to science is a core feature of our group.

-The group is led by Gabriele Micali.
-We will start in April 2022.
-We will be part of IRCCS Istituto Clinico Humanitas and have close collaborations with the Human Technopole.
+The group is led by Gabriele Micali and is hosted by IRCCS Istituto Clinico Humanitas and has close collaborations with the Human Technopole.
 We will be located in Milano, Italy.